EC Williams is set to invest up to £250,000 in installing a new fully automated barrel nickel plating line plant.

-EC Williams always aims to improve its carbon footprint.
+EC Williams, one of the specialist companies supplying zinc nickel plating, always aims to improve its carbon footprint.
 With the new nickel line, motors will be specified as energy efficient ( 42 V) and will be on the transporter and not on the plant to improve energy efficiency..

-We also aim to keep the pipework flexible wherever possible in order to enable further segregation and to allow for specific waste stream treatments such as ion exchange or RO nickel stream cleaning.
+We also aim to keep the pipework flexible wherever possible in order to enable further segregation.
+In addition, to allow for specific waste stream treatments such as ion exchange or RO nickel stream cleaning.